ForoughHa/ForoughHa.github.io/honors.md

 layout: page
 title: Honors
 ---

+- <b>2022:</b> Elected as in on-site participant in the <b>Complex Networks: Theory, Methods, and Applications, Lake Como School of Advanced Studies<b>, Como, Italy.

 - <b>2022:</b> Elected to receive the student support provided by Katana Graph to attend <b>NetSci-X 2022</b> conference in Porto, Portugal.